Skip to main content

 If services are provided through an intermediary and the client is a small private or voluntary-sector organisation, status responsibility can sit with the worker's intermediary.
 Even then, document the engagement clearly.

 First-hire budgets often fail because they price salary only and ignore the rest of the employment cost.
 Budget the whole role, not just headline pay.
-Check current HMRC and pension pages for the active tax-year window, then mark each line item with Add current threshold after verification.
+Check current HMRC and pension pages for the active tax-year window, then mark each line item as verified with the date checked.

 If you cannot show a dated monthly cost for this role, pause before hiring.
 Save a short budget note with the pages and tax-year window you used.